 A critique highlights both positive and negative behavior or work, from which advice for change or holding course can be given.
 Criticism, however, generally focuses on the negative and is limited in producing good change or results.

-It would be easy to confuse being a manager with being a team leader, but they are not the same.
+It might be easy to confuse being a manager with being a team leader, but they are not the same.
 One is all about managing moving parts, while the other is leading those moving parts in the same direction.
-As a team leader, you must be able to take a disparate group of people with conflicting personalities, ideas, and motivations move together towards a common goal.
+To truly lead, you must possess the skills to take a group of people with conflicting personalities, ideas, and motivations, and move together towards a common goal.
+Now that’s a leader.

 31 Team Leader Skills Every Manager Should Have Sam Campbell